 Young Adult and Teen Narcissistic Personality Disorder Treatment

-Teen narcissistic personality disorder treatment at Paradigm is designed to offer support for adolescents, young adults, and their families as they learn to manage this complex condition.
+Young adult and teen narcissistic personality disorder treatment at Paradigm is designed to offer support for our clients and their families as they learn to manage this complex condition.

-The sense of superiority and self-obsession inherent to narcissist personality disorder in teens can cause extreme difficulty in relationships and other social interactions.
-Left untreated, it can also prevent a teen from being able to form the types of trusting, loving relationships that are key to a healthy adulthood.
+Narcissism can be hard to diagnose since it’s normal for individuals in these age groups (teens: 12-17; young adults: 18-26) to be consumed with their own wants and needs.
+However, clear signs of narcissism include not only prioritizing personal desires but also viewing them as inherently superior to those of others.
+Unfortunately, the sense of superiority and self-obsession inherent to narcissistic personality disorder (NPD) can cause extreme difficulty in relationships and other social interactions.
+Left untreated, it can also prevent someone from being able to form the types of trusting, loving relationships that are key to a healthy adulthood.

 TYPES OF NARCISSISTIC PERSONALITY DISORDER